Director of Baseball and Head Coach – Bucks AA – Garrett Schultz

 Coach Potkay currently lives in Bozeman and works at Simkins-Hallin.

-Assistant Coach – Bucks AA – Matt Hape
+Assistant Coach – Bucks AA – Jeff Gysleman

 Head Coach – Bucks A – Dan Purpura

-Coach Purpura joins the staff in 2018, after previous stints as an assistant in 2004-05 and 2015-16.
+Coach Purpura returns to the staff in 2019, after leading a highly successful campaign as the “A coach in 2018 and previous stints as an assistant in 2004-05 and 2015-16.
 He brings with him an extensive background in baseball as a both a coach and player.
-Coach Purpura will be tasked with leading the Bucks “A” team, as well as program-wide infielders.
+Coach Purpura will continue leading the Bucks “A” team, as well as program-wide infielders.

 His coaching background includes: Volunteer Assistant at Concord HS, Concord, NH; Bucks assistant 2004-5 and 2015-16; and Bozeman Blackhawks travel team 2010-2014.